lingyanzhou/LearningApacheStorm/README.md

 ### Spout, Bolt, Topology, Stream

 A spont generates data.
 A bolt process data.
 A topology defines how spouts and bolts are connected.
+A stream is an unbounded sequence of tuples.
 Spouts can emit more than one stream.
 Bolts can receive and emits more than one stream.
 Stream Id can be used to distinguish streams and tuples.